pmj-chosim/Terraform_HCL_Series/WhatIsTerraform.md

 ***Explanation:***
 > - The Provider Block typically includes settings like authentication details (API keys, credentials, etc.), region, and other provider-specific configurations.
 > - Provider Initialization: You should run `terraform init` before terraform apply to initialize the provider and download the necessary plugins.
+> - `terraform init` command would be explained in next post.